What is an overpayment?

 If you are still entitled to housing benefit we will make a deduction from your benefit to recover the overpayment weekly.
 The amount we are entitled to deduct depends on your circumstances, we will write and tell you what this amount is.

 If you are no longer entitled to Housing Benefit we will issue you with an invoice which can be paid in one of the following ways:

 - Online through the pay online option on the main page of our website.

 - By phone- call our automated payment line on 01785 619271 to make a payment.
 All major credit and debit cards are accepted.

 - By Cheque- please make cheques payable to Stafford Borough Council and make sure to write the invoice number on the back of the cheque.

 Please note that cash payments are not accepted.

-Both weekly and monthly instalment facilities are available and can be paid by Standing Order.
+Monthly instalment facilities are available and can be paid by either Standing Order or Direct Debit.

 The amount to be paid will depend on the amount outstanding and your personal circumstances.